DariusDeah/Food-DeliveryApp/Project.md

 food ordering site
-TODO add img on food table when a food is created send image to s3 bucket
+TODO add img on food table when a food is created send image to s3 bucket tools: nodejs fs or multer package